sambacha/refarch-kc-ms/fleet-ms/README.md

 * Generate, at each position update, the n container metric events for all container carried in the moving ship

 ### Test Driven Development
+Test driven development should be used to develop microservice as it helps to develop by contract and think about how each function should work from a client point of view.
+[This article](https://cloudcontent.mybluemix.net/cloud/garage/content/code/practice_test_driven_development) introduces the practice.
+To apply TDD we want to describe our approach for this project, by starting by the tests.

 #### Start simple

-As an example of TDD applied to this project we describe the "get the list of fleets" feature.
+As an example of TDD applied to this project, we want to test the "get the list of fleets" feature.
 As this code is built by iteration, the first iteration is to get the fleet definition and ships definition from files.
-The `src/main/resources` folder includes json files to define the fleet.
+The `src/main/resources` folder includes a json file to define the fleets.

 The json is an array of fleet definitions, something like:
 ```json